Skip to content

 FileField

-For higher control, the methods of the FieldFile can be used.
+For finer control, you can use the methods of the FieldFile class.

 Parameters

-• storage: (Default: default) The default storage to use with the field.
+• storage: (Default: default) The default storage to use.

-• extract_mime: (Default: True).
-Save the mime in the metadata field.
-You can set "approved_only" to only do this for approved files.
+• extract_mime: (Default: True) Save MIME type in metadata.
+Set to "approved_only" to do this only for approved files.

 • field_file_class: Provide a custom FieldFile class.

-• multi_process_safe: (Default: True).
-Prefix name with the current process id by default.
+• multi_process_safe: (Default: True) Prefix name with process ID.

 Tip